Cupnfish/cramp/cramp_rule.md

 All parameters and return values involving `file_path` are paths relative to the current active project's root directory (e.g., `src/main.rs`, `tests/integration_test.rs`). **ABSOLUTELY NEVER** use absolute paths in tool parameters.

 ### 6. **Active Project Context Management**
-All tools except `manage_projects` operate exclusively on the currently **active project**.
+All tools operate exclusively on the currently **active project**.
 You must:
-- Ensure an active project is set before using other tools
+- Ensure an active project is set before using other tools using `add_server` and `set_active_project`
 - Verify you're operating on the correct project
-- Remember that `manage_projects` clears all caches when switching projects
+- Remember that switching projects clears all caches

 ### 7. **Automated Fix Prioritization**
 The sequence `list_diagnostics` → `get_code_actions` → `apply_fix` is the **preferred and optimized** method for code modification.
 If `get_code_actions` provides a suitable fix (verify description and `diff` preview), you **MUST prioritize** using `apply_fix` over manual client-side edits.